Tornado Preparedness Tips for School Administrators

 - BUILDING STRENGTH: Architecturally, how sound is the construction of the main building?
 What interior parts can stay intact during total structural loads created by 150-200 mph winds (which exceed the speeds found in most tornadoes) from any direction?
 Is anyplace on an upper floor safe enough in such structural stresses?
 To best answer that, consult a professional architectural engineer -- preferably one who has wind engineering experience.
 Sure, there are budgets to make; and such expertise won't come cheap -- but it can ultimately save lives.
 FEMA also has an online discussion on construction of community tornado shelters, including those for schools.
 Other valuable sources for help are your local emergency manager's office, and the Warning Coordination Meteorologist (WCM) at your nearest National Weather Service office.

 - NEW CONSTRUCTION: Although this guide is intended for existing facilities, many of the same concepts can be applied to making tornado-safe schools from the blueprint stage.
 The same questions about wind damage and tornado safety should be asked of the architects and engineers.
 Again, this is where a licensed engineer with wind engineering specialization would be the most beneficial; and the FEMA tornado shelter guides are great resources too.
+FEMA also offers positive examples from Kansas of school tornado-sheltering work.
 Even if hiring a professional engineer isn't an option, the builder can line with concrete enough interior rooms in the school to create a series of safe rooms to hold students.
 Safe rooms aren't just for houses!
 They can also be retrofitted into existing facilities; but that is usually much costlier than building them in new construction.

 - PORTABLE CLASSROOMS: These can be death traps.
 Portable classrooms are most often constructed like mobile homes; and they are just as dangerous.
 Any sound tornado safety plan must include getting students out of portable classrooms and into a safe area in the main building, as quickly as possible, to minimize the time spend outside and exposed to the elements.
 While the seconds spent outside will pose considerable risk, the danger inside the trailer is just as great.
 If feasible, students should be evacuated from portable classrooms before the storm threatens -- before the warning, when a tornado or severe thunderstorm watch is issued.
 Remember: Tornadoes can occur with little or no advance warning.
 Moving those students inside the main building for every SPC watch may be a hassle; but it may also save precious seconds and the lives of students if a tornado or extremely severe thunderstorm hits later.